 Tech entrepreneurs have long claimed to be “making the world a better place.”
 This time, they are really doing it.
 New and accomplished founders and technologists alike are moving into climate technology.
 Layoffs in tech, back-to-office mandates, a seemingly endless string of climate-related natural disasters are also motivating talented people to pursue careers at climate startups.

 So, which green collar roles are in high demand?
 And for those who want to transition into the field, where should they begin?
-To find out, join us at the SOSV Climate Tech Summit (Sept 26-27 / free & virtual / register now) for a panel with organizations that are leading the “talent transition” for a successful energy transition.
+To find out, we featured organizations that are leading the “talent transition” for a successful energy transition at the SOSV Climate Tech Summit (Sept 26-27 / free & virtual).

 In climate tech, talent seems to be scarce.
 Light Cast, a provider of labor market analytics, finds that the number of green job roles grew 50% between 2019 and 2022 in a basket of advanced economies.
 However, according to LinkedIn’s Global Green Skills Report, demand for workers with “green” skills will surpass supply by 2026.
 Good thing then that many tech workers are seeking greater purpose in what they do.